apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties-Common.md

 The native numeric syntax is still supported though you will have to refer to the docs in each case to learn the exact unit of measure.

-## Authentication Throttling

-Certain functionality in CAS, such as [OAuth](../installation/OAuth-OpenId-Authentication.html) or [REST API](../protocol/REST-Protocol.html), allow you to throttle requests to specific endpoints in addition to the more generic authentication throttling functionality applied during the login flow and authentication attempts.

-To fully deliver this functionality, it is expected that [authentication throttling](../installation/Configuring-Authentication-Throttling.html) is turned on.

 ## Authentication Credential Selection

 A number of authentication handlers are allowed to determine whether they can operate on the provided credential